abdiqafar-ai/phase3-cli-project/README.md

 git clone <your-repository-url>
 cd student_management_system

-Step 2: Create and Activate a Virtual Environment (Optional) For an isolated environment:
+Step 2: Create and Activate a Virtual Environment
+For an isolated environment:

 bash